nailabc/markdown-cv/index.md

 `2022` Reviewer for Molecular Ecology
 `2021` Reviewer for PLOS ONE

-#### Workshop lecturer
+#### Speaker or lecturer
-`2021`
+`2023` **The evolution of sequencing technologies and their application for cyanobacterial blooms surveillance** Invited speaker at the midi-aquatique seminar, Montreal, Canada

-**Automating tasks with the Unix Shell** as a certified [Carpentry](https://carpentries.org/) instructor in the Arizona State University ([online](https://harivyasi.github.io/2021-06-14-asu-online/))
+`2021` **Automating tasks with the Unix Shell** as a certified [Carpentry](https://carpentries.org/) instructor in the Arizona State University ([online](https://harivyasi.github.io/2021-06-14-asu-online/))

+`2019` **Guest lecturer in the course Environmental microbiology (BIO2405, 1 lecture)** University of Montreal, Montreal, Canada

+`2018` **Climate change and aquatic communities: how far can we go with predictions?
+What is the relative contribution of ecological vs. evolutionary responses?** Invited speaker at the midi-aquatique seminar, Montreal, Canada

 `2017`
 **I’m a microbe!
-Can’t you see me?** In: ÉcoLac-GRIL workshops, Station de Biologie des Laurentides, Saint-Hippolyte, Canada.
+Can’t you see me?** Workshop speaker and organizer.
+In: ÉcoLac-GRIL workshops, Station de Biologie des Laurentides, Saint-Hippolyte, Canada.
 Co-organizers: Costa N.B., Reis P.C.J., Tran P.

 `2016`
 **What’s a green dot in the lake?
-It’s phytoplankton!** In: ÉcoLac-GRIL workshops, Station de Biologie des Laurentides, Saint-Hippolyte, Canada.
+It’s phytoplankton!** Workshop speaker and organizer.
+In: ÉcoLac-GRIL workshops, Station de Biologie des Laurentides, Saint-Hippolyte, Canada.
 Co-organizers: Costa N.B., Reis P.C.J.

+`2013-2014` **Guest lecturer in the courses: Evolution II (BIG033, 2 lectures) and Methods on Field Ecology (ICB021, 2 lectures)** Federal University of Minas Gerais, Belo Horizonte, Brazil

 #### Science outreach
 - Portfolio with articles for science popularization (most in Portuguese): [https://nailabcosta.contently.com](https://nailabcosta.contently.com)